not-fl3/macroquad/README.md

 While that loop is blocking for the entire game execution!
 The C++ solution for that problem: https://kripken.github.io/blog/wasm/2019/07/16/asyncify.html

 But in Rust we have async/await.
-Rust's `futures` is basicly a continuations - `future`'s stack may be store into a variable to later pause/resume execution of future's code.
+Rust's `futures` is basically a continuations - `future`'s stack may be store into a variable to later pause/resume execution of future's code.

 async/await in macroquad is used without any external dependencies - no runtime, executor or even futures-rs are involved.
 Its just a way to preserve `main`'s stack on WASM and keep the code cross platform without any wasm-specific main loop.
 </details>